-- The header MUST be attached to the windrower to perform this procedure.
+• The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 217. - The Operator can use the left or right FLOAT buttons on the cab display module (CDM) to perform this procedure.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 216.

+Use the left or right FLOAT buttons on the cab display module (CDM) to perform this procedure.